Android 2.3 Platform Gaming Enhancements

 Native Code Compatibility

 Android apps that use native code can directly handle process inputs and sensor events in their native code, which translates into improved efficiency and quicker responsiveness.
-Native libraries allow applications to control similar input events to the framework.
+Native libraries allow applications to control input events similar to the framework’s.

 3D Motion Processing